davidmoten/rxjava2-extras/README.md

 maxRequest
 -------------
+Limits upstream requests.
+This operator is like `rebatchRequests`:
-Limits upstream requests (like `rebatchRequests` but may allow requests less than the batch amount through unchanged depending on the timing).
+* may allow requests less than the batch amount through unchanged depending on timing
+* serializes requests
+* does not buffer items

 ```java
 flowable